TritonDataCenter/triton-origin-image/README.md

 *Triton does not use GitHub PRs* -- and general documentation at the main [Triton project](https://github.com/joyent/triton) page.

-This repository defines how "triton-origin" images -- for as the origin image for core Triton (and Manta) components -- are built.
-See [RFD 0046: RFD 46 Origin images for Triton and Manta core images](https://github.com/joyent/rfd/tree/master/rfd/0046) is the primary design document for this repo.
+This repository defines how "triton-origin" images -- for use as the origin image for core Triton (and Manta) components -- are built.
+[RFD 46: Origin images for Triton and Manta core images](https://github.com/joyent/rfd/tree/master/rfd/0046) is the primary design document for this repo.
 The goal is to provide a single (or small set) of